Horror Movie (song)

 "Horror Movie" is a song by Australian band Skyhooks, released in December 1974 as the second and final single from the band's debut studio album, Living in the 70's.
 The song peaked at number one in Australia, staying there for two weeks in March 1975.
 The single was greatly helped along by the band's appearance on the then-new ABC pop music TV show Countdown.

 At the Australian 1975 King of Pop Awards the song won Australian Record of the Year.

 Along with "Women in Uniform", "Horror Movie" is widely recognised as one of the Skyhooks' signature tracks.
 The song itself, written by bass guitarist Greg Macainsh, is about how the world has taken a turn for the worse with all of the chaos in society, to the point where watching the nightly TV news is like watching a horror movie.

-This song remains popular as a Halloween song in both the United States and Canada.
-It appears on the compilation album Elvira Presents Haunted Hits.

 Video

 Australian music television show Countdown made an in-house video featuring the band at Luna Park, Melbourne as well as miming the song in front of an audience.
 It was broadcast on the first day of colour television in Australia.
 In Peter Wilmoth's Glad all over : the Countdown years, it was said, "Shirl here gives the distinct impression that he would rather be surfing.
 There’s also the (not so) small matter of the ludicrously large outstretched hand painted on the crotch of his tight satin jumpsuit); the gladiator’s hat worn by drummer Freddie Strauks; the black lipstick, white make-up and long black hair on Bob Starkie; and Red Symons who is a remarkable combination of ingénue, geisha and the devil himself."
 Biographer Jeff Apter agreed, "it was the scene-stealing - or should that be crotch-grabbing - satin sleeveless number he wore that really caught the eye of young Australia.
 Shirl had perfected the art of TV performance, as he bugged his eyes and stared down the barrel of the camera, pouting and preening."